Crock Pot Pork Chops (+Video)

 - Season both sides of the 4 bone-in pork chops with 1 teaspoon garlic powder (or more to your liking).
 Place pork chops into the slow cooker.
 Do your best to spread them out and cover with the gravy mixture.

 - Cover and cook on low about 4-6 hours.

-- Just before the pork chops are done – whisk together the corn starch and cold water in a small bowl.
+- Just before the pork chops are done – whisk together 3 Tablespoons cornstarch and 3 Tablespoons cold water in a small bowl.
 Once it is smooth, pour it in with your pork chops in the slow cooker and stir gently.